Cagla-oksuz/Blood-Donation-Status/README.md

 # Blood-Donation-Status
 # Summary
-Using the dataset I chose in the first assignment and your Neuroph library, I reserved 70% of my dataset for training and 30% for testing.
+Using the dataset your Neuroph library, I reserved 70% of my dataset for training and 30% for testing.
 Then I wrote the training and testing methods.
 I learned separately for each epoch in the training.
 Then I added the singleTest part.
 In this section, I gave the inputs entered for normalization as parameters to normalize.
 I created the graphics.

 # DEVELOPED SOFTWARE
 The data set examines whether people donate blood on the specified date according to certain criteria.
 When I first downloaded the dataset, it had Recency (months), Frequency (times), Monetary (c.c. blood) and result.